Garaio-REM/remcloud-message-bus-api/notification_context.md

 }
 ```

-Minimal Message with a masterdataReference
+Minimal message with a `masterdataReference`:

 ```json
 {"eventType":"Notification.Message.Created",